MX Responsive Beamtime Guide

-For a responsive remote access or industrial mail-in visits we need you to complete the short questionnaire in the Shipment Comments field when shipping your samples to help us configure the beamtime schedule.
+For responsive remote access or industrial mail-in visits we need you to complete the short questionnaire in the Shipment form when shipping your samples to help us configure the beamtime schedule.

-On ticking the Responsive Remote / Mail-in session option (see image below) the questionnaire in the shipment comments requests the following information (please answer after each question as appropriate):
+On ticking the Responsive Remote / Mail-in session option (see image below) the questionnaire appears in the form requesting the following information:

-- INDUSTRIAL USERS ONLY is this for remote data collection or mail-in service work? [remote/mail-in]
+- INDUSTRIAL USERS ONLY Is this for remote data collection or mail-in service work?

 - Requested beamline session length [hours]

 - Energy or wavelength requirements [eV/A]

 - Do you need microfocus beam (provide further information in additional comments)? [y/n]

 - Scheduling restrictions for the two weeks after delivery when the people collecting data are unavailable including weekends?

 - Would you like to be considered for beamtime at short notice (i.e. within 1-2 days)?

 - Should this dewar be grouped with other dewars within the BAG for a single session?